KanchangC/covid-vaccine-booking/README.md

 ### What this script do

-1. Check availabilty of slots at prefered location
+1. Check availabilty of centers and slots at prefered location --> search by district or pincodes)
+2. Fliter out unwanted centeres based on pincodes of a particular district
-2. Option to automate the booking
+3. Option to automate the booking
-3. option to book for all selected beneficiaries at once or to book one after another (provides an edge when trying to book off hours when getting more than 1 slot is difficult but you don't want to sit and wait to schedule the scipt for other beneficiary after getting one appointment)
+4. Book for all selected beneficiaries at once
+5. Book for a multiple beneficiary one after another --> provides an edge when trying to book in off hours when getting more than 1 slot is difficult but you don't want to sit and wait to schedule the scipt for other beneficiary after getting one appointment
-5. reschedule active appointment
+5. Reschedule active appointment
-6. cancel active appointment
+6. Cancel active appointment
-7. download appointment slip
+7. Download appointment slip

 ### Usage: